Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 The Cost of Waiting Is Usually Invisible Until It Isn’t

-Delaying traceability improvements often feels reasonable.
+Of course, delaying traceability improvements often feels reasonable.
 The system works.
 Nobody’s complained lately.
 There are bigger fires to fight.

-Then something shifts, and suddenly the cost becomes very visible.
+But then something shifts, and suddenly the cost becomes very visible.

 Insurance Scrutiny.
 Product recall and liability insurers factor traceability controls into their assessments.
 Weak documentation can mean higher premiums or, in some cases, difficulty getting coverage at all.